embly/embly/rust-example.md

 # Embly

 Embly is a lightweight application runtime.
-It runs small isolated programs.
-Let's call these programs "sparks".
-Sparks can do a handful of things:
+It runs small isolated programs that we call "functions".
+Functions can do a handful of things:

 - Receive bytes
 - Send bytes
-- Spawn a new spark
+- Spawn a new function

-Let's go through a few code examples of how to use sparks.
-Spark's are compiled to webassembly so for our examples we'll use Rust.
+Let's go through a few code examples of how to use functions.
+Functions are compiled to webassembly so for our examples we'll use Rust.

 ### Receive Bytes

-When a spark begins execution it can optionally read in any bytes that it might have been sent.
+When a function begins execution it can optionally read in any bytes that it might have been sent.
 Maybe there are bytes ready on startup, maybe it'll receive them later.

-Over time, a spark can receive multiple messages.
+Over time, a function can receive multiple messages.
 Maybe parts of a request body or various incremental updates.
 Each separate message will be separated by an `io::EOF` error.